Skip to content

 Legal feesNoYes

 For non-performing loans, the total payoff can significantly exceed the UPB.
-A loan with $100,000 in UPB that has been delinquent for three years at 6% interest could have $18,000+ in accrued interest alone, plus fees and advances.
-When negotiating a discounted payoff with a borrower, the total payoff amount is the starting point, but the UPB is what investors use to price the trade.
+A loan with $100,000 in UPB that has been delinquent for three years at 6% interest could carry $18,000 or more in accrued interest alone, plus fees and advances.
+The gap between UPB and the charge-off balance on a data tape reveals how much delinquent interest and fees have accumulated — a useful indicator of how seasoned the default is.

 Mortgage notes are priced as a percentage of UPB.
 When a buyer bids "55 cents on the dollar" for a non-performing loan, they are offering 55% of the unpaid principal balance.
-This convention allows standardized comparison across loans of different sizes and types.
+This convention enables standardized comparison across loans of different sizes, types, and geographies.

 Common pricing expressions: